 The focal point of the Japanese national flag, red (赤い) symbolizes authority, strength and prosperity.
 This is why it is especially symbolic when paired with white.

-In fact, red plays a dominant part in Japanese architecture.
-You’ll notice shrines and temples are painted in red, as it is also believed the color can ward away evil spirits while strengthening the link between humans and gods in Shinto shrines.
+Red plays a dominant part in Japanese architecture.
+You’ll notice shrines and temples are painted in red, as it is believed the color can ward away evil spirits while strengthening the link between humans and gods in Shinto shrines.
 At festivals, people would cover the tables and floor with red cloth and carpets.

 Meaning of Black Color in Japanese Culture